-The Library design is elegant, as you climb its ancient stairs you’re transported into a room with stunning dark oak bookcases with more books that you could only imagine reading.
+The Library design is elegant, as you climb its ancient stairs, you’re transported into a room with stunning dark oak bookcases with more books than you could only imagine reading.
 It’s like something straight from a movie, the Harry Potter films come to mind.

-Many of the original designs and fittings of when Marsh Library when it first opened are still evident today from the seating and the shelving.
-There are also bullet holes in some of the bookcases from the Easter Rising in Ireland when the hotel next to the library was taken over.
+Many of the original designs and fittings of when Marsh Library first opened are still evident today from the seating and the shelving.
+There are also bullet holes in some of the bookcases from the Easter Rising in Ireland, when the hotel next to the library was taken over.